composewell/streamly/docs/Developer/Data.Scanl.md

 on each input. postscanl drops the initial value. prescanl drops the final value.

-scan is similar to postscanl in that it does not (and cannot) emit an initial value.
+mapAccum is similar to postscanl in that it does not (and cannot) emit an initial value.

 There are strict variants of these like scanl', monadic variants like scanlM',